fransimo/fransimo_info/content/docs/art/new_media_art/God_is_in_the_bugs/index.en.md

 bookToc: false
 description: >
     God is in the _bugs_: any real biological evolution is the consequence of an error in a DNA copy.
-    New media art project working with data, code and.
+    New media art project working with data and code.
 ---

 # God is in the bugs